ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-:

-Ou! let the soul its shuinbers break,
-Arouse its senses and awake,
-‘To see how seon
-Life, like its elcrics, glides away,
-And the stern footsteps of decay
-Come siealing on.

-And while we view the rolling tide,

-Down which our lowing minutes glide
-Away so fast,

-Let us the present hour cmploy,

-And deem each tuture dream a joy
-Alve ady pasi.

-Let no vain hope deceive the mind—
-No happier let us Lope to find
 ‘To morrow than to-day,
 Our golden dreams of yore were bright, —
 Like them the presentshall detrelt-——